awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-networkinterface.md

 `PrivateIpAddresses`  <a name="cfn-ec2-networkinterface-privateipaddresses"></a>
 Assigns private IP addresses to the network interface\.
 You can specify a primary private IP address by setting the value of the `Primary` property to `true` in the `PrivateIpAddressSpecification` property\.
 If you want EC2 to automatically assign private IP addresses, use the `SecondaryPrivateIpAddressCount` property and do not specify this property\.
+When creating a network interface, you can't specify private IPv4 addresses if you've specified one of the following: a count of private IPv4 addresses, specific IPv4 prefixes, or a count of IPv4 prefixes\.
 *Required*: No
 *Type*: List of [PrivateIpAddressSpecification](aws-properties-ec2-networkinterface-privateipaddressspecification.md)
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `SecondaryPrivateIpAddressCount`  <a name="cfn-ec2-networkinterface-secondaryprivateipaddresscount"></a>
 The number of secondary private IPv4 addresses to assign to a network interface\.
 When you specify a number of secondary IPv4 addresses, Amazon EC2 selects these IP addresses within the subnet's IPv4 CIDR range\.
 You can't specify this option and specify more than one private IP address using `privateIpAddresses`\.
-You can't specify a count of private IPv4 addresses if you've specified one of the following: specific private IPv4 addresses, specific IPv4 prefixes, or a count of IPv4 prefixes\.
+When creating a Network Interface, you can't specify a count of private IPv4 addresses if you've specified one of the following: specific private IPv4 addresses, specific IPv4 prefixes, or a count of IPv4 prefixes\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)